lewpiotr1701/form-validator/README.md

 Simple client side form validation.

-The purpose of this simple project is to get more fluent with using HTML, CSS and JavaScript
+The purpose of this simple project is to get more fluent with using HTML, CSS and JavaScript.